-The aim of this best practice guide is to provide hospital staff with information for the safe care and management of a person with a suspected or confirmed traumatic spinal cord injury who is being cared for outside a non-specialist spinal cord injury centre (SCIC).
+The aim of this best practice guide is to provide hospital staff with information for the safe care and management of an adult person or child / young person with a suspected or confirmed traumatic spinal cord injury who is being cared for outside a non-specialist spinal cord injury centre (SCIC).

 The enclosed guide is set out in sections defining specific core elements based on best practice and documentation that should be used by a hospital trust.
-These specific core elements include information about the referral and transfer process to a SCIC and the rehabilitation support and management of a person with suspected or confirmed spinal cord injury.
+These specific core elements include information about the referral and transfer process to a SCIC and the rehabilitation support and management of an adult person or child / young person with suspected or confirmed spinal cord injury.

-We have also included a number of useful documents like the 24 hour Check List shown in Appendix 1 and posters like that shown in Appendix 4 that you may wish to use and/or display.
+We have also included a number of useful documents like the adult 24hour checklist shown in Appendix 1 and Paediatric version Appendix 1a and posters like that shown in Appendix 4 that you may wish to use and/or display.